Member Handbook

 • Find information about services available in the community;

-• Monitor your services to make sure they meet your needs and you are happy with them;
+• keep track of your services to make sure they meet your needs and you are happy with them;

 • Stay safe and healthy;